gchq/gaffer-doc/docs/index.md

 *These Docs are a work in progress for Gaffer v2, [the docs for Gaffer v1 can be found here](../v1docs/)*.

-For information on migrating to Gaffer 2, and a list of deprecated classes which have now been removed from Gaffer, [please see the deprecations page](deprecations.md).
+For information on Deprecated classes which have been removed from Gaffer with version 2, [please see this page](deprecations.md).

 For a summary of changes in Gaffer 2, [please see the changes page](changes.md).

-For information on Gaffer's use of Log4j, [please see this page](log4j.md).
+For information on logging in Gaffer and historic use of Log4j, [please see this page](log4j.md).

 Licence
 -------